Ynkrer/Golden-Eye-RAT/README.md

 - Golden Eye RAT was originally sold on platforms like HackForum, but versions have since been leaked or shared freely, making it more accessible to a broader range of cybercriminals.
 Its availability and functionality make it a persistent threat in the cybersecurity landscape.

+# How to compile?
+Need the following sdk: .NET Framework 4.6.1(Stub, GoldenEye Licensing Server, GoldenEye Remote Administration Tool) You can also compile his project in Visual Studio 2022/2019

 # Images:

 <img src=https://i.imgur.com/be0XGUg.png>